-The scope of Management VaR is what the Barclays Bank UK Group deems as material market risk exposures which may have a detrimental impact on the performance of the trading business.
+The scope of Management VaR is what the Barclays Bank UK Group deems as material market risk exposures which may have a detrimental impact on the performance of the Barclays Bank UK Group Treasury business.

 Stress testing and scenario analysis are also an important part of the risk management framework, to capture potential risk that may arise in severe but plausible events.